What Is Passive Aggressive in Relationships: Types & Impact

 Developing effective communication is the foundation of any strong relationship.
 Practice expressing your feelings openly and assertively without resorting to confrontation or blame.

-For instance, instead of making sarcastic comments about unmet expectations, directly state, “I feel disappointed because my expectations weren’t met.”
+- How to start: Instead of keeping quiet, directly state, “I feel disappointed because my expectations weren’t met.”
 This approach fosters understanding and encourages problem-solving rather than creating distance.

 2. Emotional intelligence